-- While small installations can run on systems with only a few GB of physical RAM, increasing RAM is important for GemStone performance. - ▶ Total page space should be at least equal to the amount of RAM.
+- While small installations can run on systems with only a few GB of physical RAM, increasing RAM, and so allowing a larger Shared page cache, is important for GemStone performance. - ▶ Total page space should be at least equal to the amount of RAM.
 We recommend installing twice as much page space as RAM.